Witiko/doctoral-thesis/main.md

 using joint token embeddings of text and math from subtoken language models improves accuracy on math information retrieval.
-We also showed that *MIRMU-SCM* was among the top three most accurate primary systems in the competition.  *MIRMU-CompuBERT* suffered from a lack of accurate training data and failed to reach accuracy that would be significantly better than zero at ARQMath-1.
+We also showed that *MIRMU-SCM* was among the top three most accurate primary systems in the competition. *MIRMU-CompuBERT* suffered from a lack of accurate training data and failed to reach accuracy that would have been significantly better than zero at ARQMath-1.

 At ARQMath-2, we showed that with accurate training data, *MIRMU-CompuBERT* was more accurate than *MIRMU-SCM*. @mansouri2021dprl [Section 3] also used sentence embeddings of the Sentence BERT in two of their three math information retrieval systems (*DPRL-RRF* and *DPRL-QASim*) and achieved the second and third best accuracies in the competition.
-This shows that using joint sentence embeddings of text and math from deep neural network language models is well-motivated and improved accuracy on math information retrieval.
+This shows that using joint sentence embeddings of text and math from deep neural network language models is well motivated and improved accuracy on math information retrieval.

 #### Reproducibility